 CABHC has contracts with the four Federally Qualified Health Centers (FQHC) located geographically in the Counties to enhance coordination of services for Members who are receiving behavioral and physical health services.
 Objectives of this program include the reduction of the use of emergency departments and reduce Healthcare disparities.
 The FQHCs utilize Community Health Workers (CHW) to engage with Members to assess, plan and in collaboration with the Member, coordinate BH and PH services.
 In addition, the CHWs work closely with the Member to identify Social Determinants of Health (SDoH) needs.
-CABHC, will continue to provide reinvestment funds so that the FQHCs can utilize their existing relationships with CBOs and internal programs to purchase SDoH commodities that will address the needs of Members, as well as monitor the utilization patterns of the CHWs.
+CABHC will continue to provide reinvestment funds so that the FQHCs can utilize their existing relationships with CBOs and internal programs to purchase SDoH commodities that will address the needs of Members, as well as monitor the utilization patterns of the CHWs.

 Another project using the CBCMP funds supports the requirement that Value Based Purchasing Plans must include the engagement of Community Based Organizations.
 The three CBOs identified will continue to maintain CHWs that will be able to meet with Members who are referred by providers that are part of the VBP programs to assess their SDoH needs.
 Additional resources are available to the CHWs and CBOs to purchase SDoH commodities.
-CABHC will monitor and assess the impact this support has on the outcomes related to the VBP program and providers.
+CABHC will continue to monitor and assess the impact this support has on the outcomes related to the VBP program and providers.

 The last project under the CBCMP, CABHC has a contract with Lancaster Emergency Medical Services (LEMS) for a paramedicine program.
 PerformCare refers Members that are preparing to be discharged from MH IP services that are in need of follow-up in the community.
 The paramedicine professional from LEMS addresses areas of need that may consist of medication reconciliation, physical health concerns or SDoH needs.
-Referrals began in early 2023, and will continue to be monitored in 2024 and assess the impact on Member care.
+Referrals began in early 2023 and will continue to be monitored in 2025 and assess the impact on Member care.
 LEMS staff submit monthly encounter data to CABHC, that is loaded into the CABHC database.
 Reports have been developed to analyze the impact LEMS services has on timely access to follow up after hospitalization treatment and readmission rates.
-Outcome reports will be analyzed during 2024.
+Initial outcome reports analyzed in 2024 revealed positive impacts on both follow-up after hospitalization and readmission rates.
+These outcomes will continue to be monitored in 2025, and potentially will look to expand this service within other Counties.

 Agencies involved with the Value Based model of CBCMP submit data monthly to CABHC through a web-based portal that is loaded into the CABHC data base.
 The data is incorporated with existing data that will be utilized to evaluate whole-person care.
 CABHC will continue to manage this program and collect and integrate CBCMP data within the data warehouse so that the impact of these CBCMP services on the Members' health can be assessed.
-Outcome reports on such impacts will be developed and analyzed during 2024.
+Outcome reports on such impacts were developed and analyzed during 2024, and will continue to be monitored in 2025.